WayneCrawford/pspicker/README.md

 ---
 global_window: # Parameters affecting the initial selection of a global pick window
                # across all stations using the distribution of kurtosis extrema)
-    frequency_band: [low, high] # cutoff frequencies for kurtosis calculation
+    frequency_band:     # cutoff frequencies [low, high] for kurtosis calculation
     sliding_length:     # sliding window length in seconds for kurtosis calculation
     extrema_samples: 40 # number of samples for the smoothing window when calculating extrema
     n_extrema: 5        # number of extrema to use for each trace
     distri_secs:        # size of window in seconds in which to look for the maximum # of picks
-    offsets: [left, right]      # final window offset in seconds [left, right] from peak distribution
+    offsets:            # final window offset in seconds [left, right] from peak distribution
     end_cutoff: 0.9     # don't look for extrema beyond this fraction of the overall time
 SNR: # (Parameters affecting the signal-to-noise level calculation and use)*
     - noise_window_length:      # seconds to use for noise window*
     - signal_window_length:     # seconds to use for signal_window*
     - min_threshold_crossings:  # Minimum crossings of SNR needed to accept a trace*
-    - pick_quality_thresholds: [4-list] # SNR levels associated with quality levels '3', '2', '1' and '0'
+    - pick_quality_thresholds:  # [4-list] of SNR levels associated with quality levels '3', '2', '1' and '0'
     - threshold_parameter: 0.2  # Controls the SNR_threshold for SNR-based quality evaluation
                                 # if between 0 and 1, then SNR_threshold = max(SNR)*threshold_parameter
                                 # if < 0, then SNR_threshold = -threshold_parameter
 dip_rect_thresholds: # minimum rectilinearity thresholds needed to assign 'P' or 'S'
                      # to an onset (P positive, S negative)
     P: 0.4